-Leader For the purposes of this policy, the term leader covers all
+Leader For the purposes of this policy, the term leader covers all volunteers within the BB regardless of rank or title.

 Employees For the purposes of this policy, the term includes the National designated liaison persons in the BB appointed to respond to child protection concerns and oversee the implementation of this policy on behalf of the Management Committee.